Things to do in Seminyak, Bali

 7. Seminyak Beach time

 Seminyak beach is a beautiful wide beach, and compared to Canggu’s beaches, Seminyak’s beaches are white.
 Together with Petitengat beach is a long stretch of sand as far as the eye can see.
 Day beds are available to rent at local sheds and should be priced at around 50,000 IDR for half a day (get ready to bargain).
+For an unforgettable sunset at the beach you can book a beach horse riding experience.

 8. Day trip to Canggu